 Anticlimactically, it turned out that the mystery tree does not exist.
 I found the mimosa and the crabapple, but between them, where the mystery tree should have stood, there was nothing.

 This did not faze me too much: I am practically a connoisseur of disappointment and anticlimax.
-But when I set out to find the tree, for some reason it never struck me that our horticultural prankster might have created an imaginary tree: I assumed they had renamed an existing one.
+But when I set out to find the tree, for some reason it never struck me that our horticultural prankster might have created an imaginary tree: I assumed they had simply renamed an existing one.
 And naturally I wondered what kind of tree it would turn out to be: a bog-standard London plane, or something more rare and exotic.
 Or perhaps, unbeknownst to me, there was really was such a thing as a Willus youfindus var. bogus-taxus – the last of its kind, living out its days in a south London council estate.

 Later, I thought maybe I should plant a tree there, so that Tree 417044 of Southwark gets a life of its own and is no longer just a fictitious entry in an Excel spreadsheet.
 And given the name bogus-taxus, I think I know exactly which tree I would choose.